avagners/avagners/README.md

 - 👋 Hi, I’m @avagners.
-I'm newcomer in this world of IT.
+I'm a newcomer in this world of IT.
 - 👀 I’m interested in IT
 - 🌱 I’m currently learning Python